Vector35/binaryninja-api/docs/guide/debugger.md

 The `Target Console` panel simulates a terminal for the target.
 If the process writes to stdout, the content will be printed here.
 There is an input box at the bottom, and anything entered into it will be sent to the target's stdin.

 Due to a backend limitation, this feature only works on macOS and Linux.
-On Windows, the target always runs in its own external terminal, and all input/output happens there.
+On Windows, the target always runs in its own external terminal and all input/output happens there.

 On macOS and Linux, the default setting redirects the stdin/stdout here.
 However, if the user configures the target to run in its terminal (by calling `dbg.request_terminal_emulator = True`), then the stdin/stdout will not be redirected, and need to be accessed in the target's terminal.